samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![lose weight on mouse press](https://user-images.githubusercontent.com/32599151/34073224-d1eb01ac-e28c-11e7-86c6-82ae35123da8.png)

 When the player presses E, a timer by event starts.
 We check if weight is higher than 0.
 If so, we call the 'LoseWeight' function, followed by 'UpdateWeightStatus' which takes the new weight as argument, and then 'UpdateAbilities' which takes the return value of 'UpdateWeightStatus' as argument.
-This sequence is runs for as long as the E key remains pressed.
+This sequence runs for as long as the E key remains pressed.

 ### 1.4 Function GainWeight
 Regardless of the type of food the player gets, the function 'GainWeight' is always called: